MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-CASMailbox.md

 ### -ActiveSyncSuppressReadReceipt
 The ActiveSyncSuppressReadReceipt parameter controls the behavior of read receipts for Exchange ActiveSync clients that access the mailbox.
 Valid values are:

 - $true: Read and delivery receipt requests are suppressed.
-This is the default value.

 - $false: Read and delivery receipt requests are allowed.